 Then, you can download this free guide for structuring your types of sentences lesson plans.
 If you are overwhelmed with how to teach sentence structure, this lesson planning guide will be invaluable.
 As you work through your sentence structure activities, make small notes as to where to review, where to reinforce, and on.
 Then as you consider how to teach sentence structure in upcoming years, you’ll have your notes and reflections to flesh out new lessons.

 Use that guide to take notes as you decide what tools are best for you as you read this post, as you work with your students, and as you reflect for future lessons.

-For me, with sophomores and above, we can focus on sentence structure activities that require higher level thinking.
-Often with sophomores, the goal is to finish the year working on sentence structure and their punctuation.
+With sophomores and above, you maybe can focus on sentence structure activities that require higher level thinking.
+Often with sophomores, the goal is to finish the year working on sentence structure and their punctuation—the semicolon standard in my Common Core school.
 (All of my subscribers have access to my free comma sheet which is helpful with any sentence structure lesson.)